SapirHirak/Anomaly-_Detection_WebApp/README.md

 Addon directory contains the files for the anomaly detector which implemented in c++ adn the API to use it in the javascript code. backend directory contains the files for the server. detection-webapp directory contains the files for the client- the web page and it's elements (drag and drop, models table, etc...).
-CSVs directory contains csv learn/test files to try in the app.

 ## Installation
 1. Use linux OS.